Connecticut Bar Examining

 Sec.
 2-4. -- REGULATIONS BY EXAMINING COMMITTEE

 The committee shall have the power and authority to implement these rules by regulations relevant thereto and not inconsistent therewith.
 Such regulations may be adopted at any regular meeting of the committee or at any special meeting called for that purpose.
 They shall be effective ninety days after publication in one issue of the Connecticut Law Journal and shall at all times be subject to amendment or revision by the committee or by the judges of the superior court.
-A copy shall be mailed to the chief justice.
+A copy shall be provided to the chief justice.

 Sec.
 2-4A. – RECORDS OF EXAMINING COMMITTEE